trace-martin/Trace-Martin-Portfolio/README.md

 ### Known Issues
 <hr>
 The code throughout each page needs to be refracted and some lines of code need to be removed.
-Will address when © 2023 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.
+Will address at a later time.